ivanearisty/obsidian/Classes + Uni/PDS/Office Hours/OH 1.md

 Do we have to learn domain relational calculus?

-Key differences between rl and erl
+Key differences between RM and ERM?

 Go over HW questions inside the latex

+I need help understanding the difference between the assignment and rename RA operators and when should they be used.